 The user’s accounts must be disabled immediately, including any accounts maintained externally “in the cloud.”
 All content belongs to the location and may need to be preserved, as appropriate.See also the Archdiocesan Community Email Services (ACES).

-The archdiocese, not an individual parish, school, or archdiocesan entity, maintains responsibility for all media relations.
+[move to new 10.6] The archdiocese, not an individual parish, school, or archdiocesan entity, maintains responsibility for all media relations.
 Refer all media inquiries to the Communications Department (213-637-7215, firstname.lastname@example.org).

 Tells office staff about what he has seen

-Downloads movies and submits a bill for payment
+Accesses movies and submits a bill for payment

 Leaves his device turned on where anyone else can see what he is browsing or watching

 Of course, if the priest uses a parish device, it is covered by the policy since the device is the property of the parish/archdiocese.
 In addition, his activities are subject to the separate canonical obligations of clergy.If a permanent deacon’s online shopping and online magazine subscriptions implicate the parish or the archdiocese—for instance, the permanent deacon submits a bill for reimbursement—then the Archdiocesan AUP applies.
 Otherwise his online conduct is private.
 Of course, the principles and values that inform the Archdiocesan AUP are the principles and values that he, as a deacon, is ordained to follow and model.Back to top